-Our founding mission is to provide more affordable study abroad opportunities for students interested in studying in Asia and we constantly and conscientiously work on keeping the tuition fees as low as possible – without compromising on the quality of the study abroad semester.
+Our founding mission is to provide more affordable study abroad opportunities for students interested in studying in Asia.
+We constantly and conscientiously work on keeping the tuition fees as low as possible – without compromising on the quality of the study abroad semester.

-Most other study abroad agents and providers include more detailed services in their fees and this is also reflected on the much steeper prices (often starting from around 10 000 EUR/USD, up to about 25 000 EUR/USD a semester).
+Most other study abroad agents and providers include more detailed services in their fees and this is also reflected in the much steeper prices (often starting from around 10 000 EUR/USD, up to about 25 000 EUR/USD a semester).
 The more inclusive packages usually include airport pick-up, accommodation costs, and travel insurance.

 We want to encourage independent travelling and more personal experiences.
 We want to give you the freedom to decide when and how to travel to Asia, how much to spend on the accommodation and how to sort out the practical arrangements – and we help you at every step!

-More and more students study abroad but participating in our programs is a way to truly differentiate yourself – exotic locations, chance to build international networks and the opportunity to acquire a completely new skill set that will be appreciated by future employers.
+More and more students study abroad but participating in our programs is a way to differentiate yourself truly – exotic locations, a chance to build international networks and the opportunity to acquire a completely new skill set that future employers will appreciate.

 The prices are examples of average costs and are subject to fluctuations in exchange rates.